 Join us for these exciting one-hour interactive presentations featuring excerpts from New York City Ballet's diverse repertory performed by Company dancers and members of the NYCB Orchestra.
 Daniel Ulbricht, Principal Dancer and Family Saturdays Creative Director, hosts the programs, offering insight on choreography, music, and dancers.

 Family Saturdays are the perfect introduction to NYCB and the world of classical dance!

 Strongly recommended for children over 5 years of age.
 Children under the age of 5 may find this program difficult to follow.

 Orchestra and First Ring / $32 per person

 Second through Fourth Ring / $22 per person

 Free for NYCB Members at the Fellow level and above (4 tickets)

-Please note: Tickets are required for infants, children, and adults.
+Please note that tickets are required for infants, children, and adults.